-Generally, cataract surgery can be completed in just half an hour to 45 minutes.
+Generally, Cataract Surgery Wichita can be completed in just half an hour to 45 minutes.
 During this time, the pupil will be dilated with eye drops and a local anesthetic will numb the eye to ensure you don’t feel any pain during your surgery.
 If you’re feeling anxious, you can have a sedative administered to calm your nerves, but it may not put you to sleep.

 Once you’re ready for surgery, the clouded lens will be removed.
 Generally, a replacement lens is implanted once the cataract has been removed.
 However, this is not always the case.
 Whether you need a replacement lens will be discussed during your initial consultation.